autobrr/mkbrr/README.md

 - **Portable**: Single binary with no dependencies
 - **Smart**: Detects possible missing files when creating torrents for season packs

-For comprehensive documentation and guides, visit [mkbrr.com](https://mkbrr.com).
+For detailed documentation and guides, visit [mkbrr.com](https://mkbrr.com).

 ## Quick Start